Maryjanee/Tic-Tac-Toe/README.md

 ![screenshot](assets/Win.png)

 ## 🔧 Built with<a name = "with"></a>

 - Ruby
+- Rspec

 [Play Online](https://repl.it/@MaryjaneA/Tic-Tac-Toe#bin/main.rb)

 ## Installation

 You need to have Ruby installed in your computer to run this file: https://www.theodinproject.com/courses/web-development-101/lessons/installing-ruby

-You can download the [project](https://github.com/Maryjanee/Tic-Tac-Toe) or clone the project ```git clone git@github.com:Maryjanee/Tic-Tac-Toe.git```
+You can download the [project](https://github.com/Maryjanee/Tic-Tac-Toe) or clone the project `git clone git@github.com:Maryjanee/Tic-Tac-Toe.git`

 You will need to execute the main.rb file located inside the bin folder. please follow the [instructions](https://commandercoriander.net/blog/2013/02/16/making-a-ruby-script-executable/) here to make the script executable

 Open the terminal and navigate to the folder containing the tic-tac-toe game.
-Once you are inside, your terminal should look like this: ```User/<folder>/tic-tac-toe/```.
-You can type ```bin/main.rb``` to run the game.
+Once you are inside, your terminal should look like this: `User/<folder>/tic-tac-toe/`.
+You can type `bin/main.rb` to run the game.

 ## Game Instructions

 Once you run the game, follow the prompts and instructions inside the terminal.

 1. The game is played on the command line.